sorenpeter/pixelblog/README.md

 Using [twtxt](https://twtxt.readthedocs.io) as the backend, all your post are simply lines in a textfile and can been fetched and read by a growing number of clients.

 Currently pixelblog does not offer any way to read feeds from others.
-For that you need a [twtxt client](https://yarn.social#manually) or a profile on a [yarn.social](https://yarn.social) pod like [twtxt.net](https://twtxt.net/)
+For that you need a [twtxt client](https://yarn.social#manually) or a profile on a [yarn.social](https://yarn.social) pod like [twtxt.net](https://twtxt.net/).
+You can also use the brower plugin or desktop app from [fraidyc](https://fraidyc.at/blog/fraidycat-1.1.7-sniffppl.txt/) to follow twtxt feeds.

 ## 🚨 DISCLAIMER // WARNING